How To Choose General Education Courses In College

 • Impaired

-For my brother who loves anything film and movie related, I search for the following terms:
+For my brother who loves anything film and movie related, he would search for the following terms:

 • Cinema